Car Track Days

 • Only on board cameras fixed by a mechanical method will be acceptable.
 Suction mounted cameras are not permitted.
 Exterior cameras with the exception of roll hoop mounted will not be permitted.

-• Any driver that fails to attend the drivers briefing at the start of the day will not be permitted to take part in the track day.
+• Any driver that fails to attend the drivers briefing at the start of the day will not be permitted to take part in the Track Day.

 • All driver changes must be made in the pit lane or paddock area.